andyeske/How-to-CAD-Almost-Anything/README.md

 ### Session 4: Loft, not lift!
 (Monday, January 22)

-**Objective:** In this session, we’ll explore two very powerful Solidworks tools, loft and sweep.
+**Objective:** In this session, we’ll explore two very powerful SolidWorks tools, loft and sweep.
 These tools allow us to create complicated looking geometries, like the body of a 747 or the surface of an apple.
 Session 4’s goals include:
 *	Learning how to use the lofting and sweep command.
 *	Continuing to master previously explored tools, such as revolve, linear/circular patterns and plane creation.